 President-elect Biden has been a supporter of closing the Guantánamo Bay prison since he was a senator.
 The Center for Constitutional Rights welcomes his support as president, and calls on him to take swift and decisive action to finally fulfill the Obama administration's promise.
 As president, Biden can and must close Guantánamo.

 Since the prison opened in 2002, the Center for Constitutional Rights has challenged indefinite detention without charge or fair trial at Guantánamo, fought for accountability for torture, and secured the release of dozens of men.
-We represent six men who are still imprisoned, nearly two decades after they were taken into custody: Sufyian Barhoumi, Sharqawi Al Hajj, Mohammed al Qahtani, Abdul Razak Ali, Guled Hassan Duran, and Majid Khan.
+We represent five men who are still imprisoned, nearly two decades after they were taken into custody: Sufyian Barhoumi, Sharqawi Al Hajj, Mohammed al Qahtani, Guled Hassan Duran, and Majid Khan.

-On January 11, 2021, the prison will enter its 20th year of operation.
-Forty Muslim men remain, and the vast majority are not, and never will be, charged with a crime.
+The prison has been open for 20 years.
+Thirty-nine Muslim men remain, and the vast majority are not, and never will be, charged with a crime.
 The military commissions have not provided any measure of justice—not for the families of 9/11 victims or the survivors of brutal torture who have been denied a fair trial.
 Each year, Guantánamo costs taxpayers an estimated $540 million to operate ($13.5 million per detained man), and the human cost of nearly two decades of arbitrary and cruel detention for those men is immeasurable.

 Both the Bush and Obama administrations called for the prison's closure, and in total released over 700 men.
 However, transfers came to a complete standstill under Trump, who transferred only one person.
-When Biden takes office in January 2021, he will be the fourth president to preside over the prison.
-In his first year in office, he must reckon with the 20th anniversary of 9/11, and Guantánamo and all that it symbolizes will be his burden to resolve.
-He inherits a prison of aging men in rapidly deteriorating physical and mental health, for whom continued detention could be a death sentence.
+When Biden took office in January 2021, he inherited a prison of aging men in rapidly deteriorating physical and mental health, for whom continued detention could be a death sentence.
+There has been only one transfer under the Biden administration, despite the fact that there are over a dozen individuals who are cleared for release.

-President Biden should heed the lessons of the past and take bold and decisive action on Guantánamo during his first days in office.
-He need not – indeed, should not – wait for Congress to act.
-He has the authority and power to end indefinite detention without charge or trial, close Guantánamo, and end this lawless chapter of our nation's history once and for all.
-He can start by taking the following steps.
+The Biden administration has much to do to fulfill the President's mandate to close the prison and show greater respect for human rights.
+Biden has the authority and power to end indefinite detention without charge or trial, close Guantánamo, and end this lawless chapter of our nation's history once and for all.
+He must take the following steps.

 1. Appoint senior officials in the White House and State Department to be responsible for carrying out the mandate to close Guantánamo